 Get it free while you can!
 John Paul Caponigro is one of the best of the best.
 This is your chance to learn from the master.
 Caponigro de-mystifies the challenges of getting beautiful, high quality prints that match the colors you see on your monitor.

-If there are cold enough temperatures and plenty of snow cover on the ground, the northern United States has a winter invasion of Snow Owls.
+If there are cold enough temperatures and plenty of snow cover on the ground, the northern United States has a winter invasion of Snowy Owls.
 These are magnificent creatures and well worth your photographic time and attention.
 This series is filled with tips on how to find and photograph snow owls.

 What is a Snowy Owl expedition really like?
 This article is your chance to find out.
 Join me for a two day photo safari!
 I give you tips and photo suggestions along the way, and you get to see how I prepare, plan, and adapt on a photo trip.